lauslim12/provisions/README.md

 ## Notes

-Some notes to keep in mind before provisioning your device.
+Some notes to keep in mind before provisioning your device:

 - Make sure you get a PC with Intel processors.
 Homebrew (for Linux) does not support ARM processors (unless when provisioning a Raspberry Pi).
 - You have to use either Darwin-based Linux, Ubuntu-based Linux, or a Debian-based Raspberry Pi.